 They are quoted by market makers continuously from 8.00 am until the early evening on a voluntary basis at the tightest bid-ask spreads in the euro-denominated sovereign debt market.
 The voluntary basis ensures that no artificial liquidity is created which could give rise to misconceptions about the depth of the market among investors.

 The market for German Government securities is one of the world's largest and most liquid markets for sovereign debt.
-In 2016, the traded volume of a representative part of the members making up the Bund Issues Auction Group reached nearly € 4.3 trillion.
-This means that the average nominal volume in circulation of around € 1.1 trillion (excluding the Federal Government's own holdings) was turned over almost 4 times.
-This corresponds to a daily trading volume of more than € 17 billion.
+In 2021, the traded volume of a representative part of the members making up the Bund Issues Auction Group reached nearly € 4.8 tn.
+This means that the average nominal volume in circulation of around € 1.4 tn (excluding the Federal Government's own holdings) was turned over more than four times.
+This corresponds to a daily trading volume of more than € 19 bn.

-In these secondary market statistics on the Bund Issues Auction Group, trading volumes (purchases plus sales, without primary market transactions, including transactions on electronic trading platforms) are captured for the financing instruments Bubills, Schaetze, Bobls, Bunds and inflation-linked securities.
+In these secondary market statistics on the Bund Issues Auction Group, trading volumes (purchases plus sales, without primary market transactions, including transactions on electronic trading platforms) are captured for the financing instruments Bubills, Schaetze, Bobls, Bunds, inflation-linked and green securities.
 Capital and coupon strips as well as US-dollar bonds are excluded.

 Liquidity factor futures market